RasTacsko/DubRecen-PwnGang-Build-Guides/ReadMe.md

 ```

 - **Step 4) Copy config.toml to MicroSD (boot)**

 	*Note: If you removed, insert the microSD card flashed in Step 3.*
 	Open the new drive titled "boot", and copy over your config.toml

 - **Step 5) If you are using an SPI LCD screen with Pi3 or Pi0, you may have to modifiy the config.txt.**

 	For jays image since 2.8.7 until now, there is some issue with the SPI chip select stuff.

 	If your screen is not showing any image, but the backlight is on, you should modify the **/boot/firmware/config.txt**, and change ***dtoverlay=spi0-0cs*** to ***dtoverlay=spi0-1cs*** under the necessary pi settings.

 	*Note: if you are sure that you need to modify the config.txt, you can do it after flashing the card.
 The config.txt is directly in the cards boot partition.*

 - **Step 6) Boot pwnagotchi for the first time WARNING: BE PATIENT.**

 	The First boot will take longer than average due to key generation.

-NOTE: If you specified settings for bt-tether plugin, ensure your mobile device is nearby and listening for new bluetooth devices to pair.
+	**NOTE**: If you specified settings for bt-tether plugin, ensure your mobile device is nearby and listening for new bluetooth devices to pair.
 Ensure Internet sharing via Personal Hotspot is enabled.
 Your mobile device will be prompted to pair with your pwnagotchi.

 - **Step 7) Bluetooth connection manually**

 	SSH in (default login: pi, pw: raspberry)

 	`sudo bluetoothctl`

 	`scan on`
-Wait until your phones mac address shows up
-Copy your phones mac address
+	Wait until your phones mac address shows up and copy your phones mac address

 	`pair MA: CA: DD: RE: SS`

 	`trust MA: CA: DD: RE: SS`

 	`exit`

 - **Step 8) Change all the default passwords**
 If you haven't done it with the Raspberry Imager, change the user "pi" password.
 Default "raspberry"